“The first grip I ever got on things

 Bicycling is the quintessential balancing act and it makes more sense to follow Wilson’s advice to “adjust the bicycle’s seat low enough for children to plant their feet on the ground and practice by coasting down the grassy slopes.”
 No wonder we are so afraid when we push off that first time without training wheels – immediately, we have to learn how to balance, just as we are expected to swim if we are thrown in the deep end.

 Naturally, she lost her balance, and she fell.
-But only once and with only a few tears.
-Still, our darling girl kept both nerve and balance when she climbed on again.
-And then she was riding a bike!
-Round and round the park, sunbeams dancing on silver spokes, blue and white streamers flashing from the handlebars, ducks and geese scrambling to get out of her path, and she, buoyant in what Heaney calls the “new momentum,” equipped for bicycle riding, for inevitable tumbles and the promise of a blue skies ahead.
+But only once and with only a few tears, and our darling girl kept both nerve and balance when she climbed on again.
+And then she was doing it—riding a bike.
+Round and round the park, sunbeams dancing on silver spokes, blue and white streamers flashing from the handlebars, ducks and geese scrambling to get out of her path, and our girl, buoyant in what Heaney calls the “new momentum,” equipped for bicycle riding, for inevitable tumbles and the promise of a blue skies ahead.
 Just like her mother.

 And what is a bicycle?
 It is trust and balance, and that’s what love is.
 Love is trust and balance.